-BMJ and the British Cardiovascular Society have a facility for transferring manuscripts among all three of their cardiology journals.
-Authors submitting to the flagship journal Heart can choose Open Heart or Heart Asia as an ‘alternate journal’.
+BMJ and the British Cardiovascular Society have a facility for transferring manuscripts between their cardiology journals.
+Authors submitting to the flagship journal Heart can choose Open Heart as an ‘alternate journal’.

 Authors that agree to share their data are eligible for a 25% discount on the Open Heart article publishing charge.